A common SQL question is, why does anyone use WHERE 1=1 in their queries? And what does it do?

 This is really something you’d add into a query for convenience.
-When adding in conditions to the query all of them will contain AND so it’s easier when commenting out conditions :
+When adding in conditions to a query that already has WHERE 1=1, all conditions thereafter will contain AND, so it’s easier when commenting out conditions on exploratory queries.

 SELECT * FROM TABLE WHERE 1=1 -- and column1='blah' and column2='more_blah' -- and column3 is not null

 This is similar to another technique where you’d have commas before column names rather than after.
 Again, it’s easier for commenting :

 SELECT Column1 -- ,Column2 ,Column3 ,Column4 -- ,Column5 FROM TABLE

 Peronsally I make use of both of the above.